uditbhaskar/AndroidBackgroundTasksDemo/README.md

 ## Introduction

 This project showcases various methods for managing background tasks in Android applications.
-It demonstrates the use of WorkManager, Services, and Job Scheduler to handle asynchronous operations effectively.
+It demonstrates the usage of WorkManager, Foreground Services with notifications, and Job Scheduler to handle background operations effectively.

 ## Features